 - Have fun!

 The Brock BaseCamp curriculum is designed by professors and graduate students in the Department of Recreation and Leisure Studies who have extensive wilderness experience.
-BaseCamp trips are led by highly-trained third and fourth year students.
-Our leaders have advanced first aid, CPR and water safety certifications – many work full-time during the summer as wilderness guides in remote locations around the world.
-More importantly, they care about helping your son or daughter get the most out of their BaseCamp experience – our leaders love what they do!
+BaseCamp trips are led by highly trained third year, fourth year, graduate students and recent alumni.
+Our leaders have advanced first aid, CPR and water safety certifications — many work full-time during the summer as wilderness guides in remote locations around the world.
+More importantly, they care about helping your son or daughter get the most out of their BaseCamp experience — our leaders love what they do!

 “BaseCamp provided me with confidence that I will take with me throughout my university experience, as well as motivation to get involved with all the unique opportunities Brock University has to offer.
 I have many memories that I will cherish as a student, as well as new friends I can turn to during my days as a Brock student.”
 Maria (Concurrent Education)

 “If you are reading this and thinking all this group did was laugh and canoe you are partially right, but we also discovered how to successfully transition from the sitcom that is high school to university life.
 This was incredibly beneficial for me and I think all students that come to Brock should participate in BaseCamp.
 It is by far the best way to help you transition to university life.”
 Charlie (Sport Management)